viavokal/devops-exercise/README.md

 Below, you can find the description of your tasks.

 ###### NodeJS/Python services
-Create two basic NodeJs/Python services, the first is static-panda which should serve static files from a directory called `resources`.
-The directory should contain two files, small.png and medium.png.
+Create two basic NodeJs or Python services, the first is gify-panda which should serve static files from a directory called `resources`.
+The directory should contain a random number of files.
 You may use any image that you like, as long as there is a panda over there.

-The second service shall be called counting-panda, and should just maintain a counter of the amount of GET requests it served, and return it on every GET request it gets.
+The second service shall be called counter-panda, and should just maintain a counter of the amount of POST requests it served, and return it on every GET request it gets.
 A sample NodeJS service named bamboo-app already exists  [here](roles/bamboo/files/bamboo-app)

 ###### Deployment